Gift of Sheila Potiker in memory of Hughes L. Potiker

 Submit a question or comment about this object

-Your current search criteria is: [Object]CurrentLocation is "@galleries@" and [Object]Country is "Germany".
+Your current search criteria is: [Object]CurrentLocation is "@galleries@" and [Object]Obj.
+Type is "Etching".